 14-III.I.
-DECISION OF THE HEARING OFFICER/PANEL [24 CFR 966.57]
+DECISION OF THE HEARING OFFICER [24 CFR 966.57]

-The hearing officer/panel must issue a written decision, stating the reasons for the decision, within a reasonable time after the hearing.
+The hearing officer must issue a written decision, stating the reasons for the decision, within a reasonable time after the hearing.
 Factual determinations relating to the individual circumstances of the family must be based on a preponderance of evidence presented at the hearing.
 A copy of the decision must be sent to the complainant and the PHA.
 The PHA must retain a copy of the decision in the tenant's folder.
-A log of all hearing officer decisions must also be maintained on file by the PHA and made available for inspection by a prospective complainant, his/her representative, or the hearing officer/panel [24 CFR 966.57(a)].
+A log of all hearing officer decisions must also be maintained by the PHA and made available for inspection by a prospective complainant, their representative, or the hearing officer [24 CFR 966.57(a)].